-LAC+USC Medical Center is a vast complex of county medical facilities located immediately across the street from the USC Health Sciences Campus.
+Los Angeles General Medical Center is a vast complex of county medical facilities located immediately across the street from the USC Health Sciences Campus.
 The iconic art deco General Hospital that was once the cornerstone of clinical care and graduate medical education was replaced in November of 2008 with a state-of-the-art 600-bed hospital.
-LAC+USC Medical Center serves a vital training mission, providing residency education for over 900 physicians annually, including over 60 physicians in psychiatry training programs.
-The medical center’s size, abundance of rich clinical experiences, and expertise in medical education have established the LAC+USC Medical Center as a dominant medical influence in Southern California for decades and the largest provider of healthcare in Los Angeles.
+Los Angeles General Medical Center serves a vital training mission, providing residency education for over 900 physicians annually, including over 60 physicians in psychiatry training programs.
+The medical center’s size, abundance of rich clinical experiences, and expertise in medical education have established the Los Angeles General Medical Center as a dominant medical influence in Southern California for decades and the largest provider of healthcare in Los Angeles.
 As one of the busiest public hospitals in the United States, we are proud to serve diverse, underserved, and historically marginalized patient populations across Los Angeles County.

 Augustus Hawkins Mental Health Center

 Inpatient psychiatric services are based at the 62-bed facility at the Augustus Hawkins Mental Health Center, which is located approximately 18 miles south of the Los Angeles General Medical Center.
 The inpatient hospital contains three adult teaching wards (33 beds) and the only adolescent ward in the county (10 beds).
 Admissions are primarily involuntary.
 Patients are predominately underserved patients with a high level of psychiatric acuity, often facing complex psychosocial stressors including poverty, substance abuse, housing instability, trauma, and legal concerns.